 Lordlings of Yore was originally published in 1983 by Softlore Corporation, a company run by Jon.
-The newly-designed 56 page manual includes remastered art for the cover and interior.
+The newly-designed manual by Brian Wiser includes remastered art for the cover and interior.
 The cover even showcases more art than the original game box, as an early production print was located and remastered.
-Author Jon F. Baxley also wrote a new preface and historical perspective for this A.P.P.L.E. release.
+Author Jon F. Baxley also wrote a new preface and historical perspective for this 56-page A.P.P.L.E. release.
 The game is now free of copy protection and uses standard DOS 3.3.
 While a free download of the game disk is available, a limited edition box and floppy reproduction will be available soon for collectors.

 Lordlings of Yore: The Game of Knights, Knaves and Necromancers is available through the A.P.P.L.E. bookstore with production and fulfillment by Lulu.com.
 A disk image is on the Apps page, and a printable Shire Map and Unit Roster are available.